bright/new-www/content/blog/zk-snarks-in-substrate-part-1.md

 </center>

-**will be able to join it**!
-Alice is one of his friends who knows the result, which is $x=3$.
+will be able to join it!** Alice is one of his friends who knows the result, which is $x=3$.
 Instead of saying it loudly and risking others to claim the vacancy, she is willing to use a zk-SNARKs to prove to Bob that she knows the result without revealing it!

 If we take a closer look at the equation and set it together with what we already knew about the zk-Snarks, we will notice two things:
 * Equation is well know to everyone, so result “*12*” can be our “*public input*”
 * “*x*” is what we are looking for, so this can be our “*private input*”.
 This matches the requirement for only a prover (Alice) to know its value.

 Now together with Alice we will try to explain the process of converting the equation above into the zk-SNARK.
 The process takes a couple of stages:
 * Computation statement
 * Flattening
-* R1CS
+* R1CS (*Rank-1 Constraint System*)
-* QAP
+* QAP (*Quadratic Arithmetic Program*)

 We are going to describe them in the next part of this article.
 Alice is going to use two external tools [Cricom](https://docs.circom.io/getting-started/installation/) and [SnarkJS](https://github.com/iden3/snarkjs).
 Circom is a compiler written in Rust for creating circuits.
 SnarkJS is a npm package, which implements generation and validation of the zk-SNAKRs for the artifacts produced by Circom.
-For the installation process, please check our [documentation](https://github.com/bright/groth16-verifier-pallet/blob/main/circom/README.md) in the repository.
+For the installation process, please check our [documentation](https://github.com/bright/zk-snarks-with-substrate/blob/main/circom/README.md) in the repository.

 ## Computation statement
 Alice will start with writing our equation as a Rust function
 ```
 fn solution(x: i32) -> i32 {
    let y = x*x + 3;
    return y;
 }
 ```
 by using it, she can easily verify if value "*3*" is the right answer for our equation.
 At this stage, it is good to point out that Alice could build a binary and send it to Bob asking him to verify the result.
 Unfortunately we have two problems here:
 * Alice will need to reveal the value of the “*x*” variable to Bob, which she doesn’t want to.
 * Bob will not be sure if Alice's program is the correct one.
 For example her program could just return “*12*”, without doing any computations.

-Solving those problems can be done by converting this program to QAP (*Quadratic Arithmetic Program*) and adding some cryptography.
+Solving those problems can be done by converting this program to QAP and adding some cryptography.
 This is what we are going to do next steps.

 ## Flattening

-We need to convert our computation statement to a few smaller ones which have one of two forms:
+We need to convert our computation statement to a few smaller ones which have one of two forms[^1]:

 * Assignment to the variable or constants ($x=y$, where “*y*” be a variable or a constant)
 * Assignment to the combination of operators ($x=y (op) z$ , where “*op” is one of the $(+,-,*,/)$ and “*y*” and “*z*” can be variables or constants).